-Associate Professor Nancy Newman will be the next Rudolph Ganz Fellow at the Newberry Library in Chicago.
-Sponsored by the National Endowment for the Humanities (NEH), this residency facilitates research for her next book, “The Chicago Musical College and the Quest for Social Harmony: The First Hundred Years, 1867–1967.”
-In summer 2019, Dr. Newman participated in the Newberry’s NEH Summer Institute, “Making Modernism: Literature and Culture in Chicago, 1893–1955.”
+Dr. Newman was the 2022 Rudolph Ganz Long-Term Fellow at the Newberry Library in Chicago.
+The residency facilitated research for her third book, “The Chicago Musical College and the Quest for Social Harmony: The First Hundred Years, 1867–1967.”
+In summer 2019, Dr. Newman participated in the Newberry’s National Endowment for the Humanities (NEH) Summer Institute, “Making Modernism: Literature and Culture in Chicago, 1893–1955.”

-Dr. Newman supervised the Music and Theatre Departments’ merger while serving as Chair from 2014–2019.
-She is also Joint Faculty in the Department of Women's, Gender, and Sexuality Studies.
+While serving as Chair from 2014–2019, Dr. Newman supervised the Music and Theatre Departments’ merger.
+She is Joint Faculty in the Department of Women's, Gender, and Sexuality Studies.

-In addition to the NEH, fellowships and awards for Dr. Newman’s research have been granted by the AMS, American Antiquarian Society, Music Library Association, AMS-New England, and John Nicholas Brown Center at Brown University.
+Additional fellowships and awards for Dr. Newman’s research have been granted by the AMS, American Antiquarian Society, Music Library Association, AMS-New England, and John Nicholas Brown Center at Brown University.
 She holds degrees from the University of Chicago and Brown University, where she worked with Rose Subotnik.
 Prior teaching includes appointments at Tufts, Wesleyan, and Clark University.
-A performer of electroacoustic music for piano and other keyboards, she gave the U.S. premiere of Matt Malsky’s heterogeneous for toy piano and live-processed sound at Brooklyn’s Bargemusic in 2011 and participated in a 2014 collective improvisation of Cardew's Treatise.
+A performer of electroacoustic music for piano and other keyboards, she gave the U.S. premiere of Matt Malsky’s heterogeneous for toy piano and live-processed sound at Brooklyn’s Bargemusic and participated in a collective improvisation of Cardew's Treatise.
 Dr. Newman has also been a member of several West African drumming and Indonesian gamelan ensembles.